 - Attempts to pass DREAM and Promise Act: Recently, the U.S. House of Representatives passed the “Dream and Promise Act” – H.R.6, a bill that would provide a pathway to citizenship for 2.5 million eligible immigrants.
 This bill, which passed with bipartisan support, focuses on protecting immigrant youth – commonly called Dreamers – and potential/current holders of temporary protected status – TPS.

 On September 12, the Immigration Committee hosted, in partnership with the Boca Raton Interfaith Clergy Association, “Call to Action: Community Response to the Immigration Crisis.”
 In addition to showcasing organizations that are doing outstanding work in response to the immigration crisis, this event brought together about 150 prospective volunteers, who signed up to help with a variety of activities (from visiting detained immigrants to helping with the community ID program).
 With the help of the membership committee, we also welcomed new members to LWV PBC!

 Know the Facts

-The Immigration Committee Monthly Series
+The Immigration Committee Informative Series